 Dear All-Around-Camper 1969,

 Back home that fall he would drive an hour just to show up in your high school cafeteria, embarrassing you with a huge bouquet of flowers.
 When he went to University, he told you to apply to their ‘Hotel School’.
 He wanted to be together.
 You had no interest in the hospitality industry.
-But you were more offended that he didn’t think you could get in there otherwise.
+But you were more offended that he didn’t think you could get in otherwise.
 He was probably right.
 He sent a marriage proposal on a postcard.
-You had only to check a box, yes or no. You didn’t answer, pretended it was a joke.
+Check the box, yes or no. You didn’t answer, pretended it was a joke.
 It was your first time and probably his.
 It was painful.
 You made this mean that he couldn’t possibly love you.

 Even now, are you sure?
 You remember how it felt, right?
 Driving in his forrest green Mustang?
 Windows rolled down?
 Passing the tiny rural post office?
 The August night air?
-That chill passing the mountain where the blueberries grew wild?
+That chill passing near Catamount where the wild blueberries grew?
 Expertly taking the “S” curves in the road?
-A date?
-Signing out for dinner?
-The luscious DCBs (dressed cheese burgers)?
-His pressing Bob Dylan’s “Nashville Skyline” into the 8 track tape player?
+Signing out for a dinner date?
+The luscious DCBs (dressed cheese burgers) at Steinhoffs?
+His fingers pressing Bob Dylan’s “Nashville Skyline” into the 8 track tape player?
 Something ran through you?
 After all this time?
 What remains inked on your heart?
 Just three words… “Lay Lady Lay”

 Elsa Wolman Katana

 based on the principles of Martha Beck’s ‘Write into Light’